Diagnosis

 Regular health checkups

-If Ebstein anomaly isn't causing irregular heartbeats or other symptoms, a doctor may recommend regular checkups.
+If Ebstein anomaly isn't causing irregular heartbeats or other symptoms, regular health checkups may be all that's needed.

-Follow-up appointments are usually done at least once a year.
-The checkup usually includes a physical exam and imaging tests to check the heart.
+Checkups are usually done at least once a year.
+The checkup usually includes a physical exam and imaging tests to look at the heart.

 Medications

-If you have Ebstein anomaly, you may get medicine to help:
+If you have Ebstein anomaly, you may get medicine to:

-• Control irregular heartbeats or other changes in the heart's rhythm.
+• Control irregular heartbeats or other changes in the heartbeat.

 • Prevent fluid buildup in the body.
 Too much fluid in the body can be a sign of heart failure.

-• Prevent blood clots, which may occur if Ebstein anomaly occurs with a hole in the heart.
+• Prevent blood clots.
+Blood clots may happen if the condition also occurs with a hole in the heart.

 Some babies also are given an inhaled substance called nitric oxide to help improve blood flow to the lungs.